muskanbhardwajwork-alt/-TravelSphere-European-Hotel-Performance-Dashboard-/README.md

 Key finding

 The dashboard surfaced a specific, non-obvious insight: business travellers in London during summer were significantly less satisfied than their review scores implied (-3.15 Expectation Gap Score) — the basis for a concrete recommendation on which cities to target in a UK marketing campaign.
 Vienna ranked as the top-performing city overall (8.57 average review score).

+Tools used

+Tableau Desktop, Tableau Prep, Python with AI